WilliamY97/LearningJournal/Languages/Ruby/OOP.md

 ##Overriding

 Sometimes we want one class that inherits from another to not only take on the methods and attributes of its parent, but to override one or more of them.

+Writing a method with same name as a method you will inherit will **overrride** it and allow you to use the method you wrote instead.